 Sample Syllabus for Internships

-Course Catalog Description
+b.
+Course Description

 Students who successfully complete an internship will be able to:

-3. Engage in responsible conduct while working as an intern and allow decisions to be informed by a value-centered life.
+- Engage in responsible conduct while working as an intern and allow decisions to be informed by a value-centered life.

-This course is committed to the Christian mission of Pepperdine University and Seaver College, and the development for lives of purpose, service, and leadership.
-It explores how Christian values can inform internships and how students can become value-centered and ethical leaders who treat everyone with dignity and respect, using Christ as the ultimate example.
+b.
+"This course is committed to the Christian mission of Pepperdine University and Seaver College through strengthening students to live lives of purpose, service, and leadership.
+It explores how Christian values can inform internships, and how students can become value-centered and ethical leaders who treat everyone with dignity and respect, using Christ as the ultimate example."

-Office of Student Accessibility
+8. *Student Accessibility Needs

 - Networking Project: student collects a set number of business cards and provides a summary of how each type of contact could be important in their career.